bribes/wordle-hacks/README.md

 #### #3 Go into Inspect Element (CTRL + SHIFT + I) then go into the console then paste the script in.

 ## Get the word of the day (WARNING: This is a fun ruiner)
+This is possible since the have a list of all the coming words in the source code which is easily accessible via right clicking and pressing "View Page Source" then going the the .js file (Ex. main.92j9aw.js) running the site and also is accessible via JavaScript.

 ![image](https://user-images.githubusercontent.com/52789876/152241083-64712717-0555-4f04-b1cd-4581bf8dfdc1.png)